Xilinx/inference-server/docs/quickstart.rst

     # this will start the server and test the REST API from Python.
     $ proteus test

-Note: the facedetect test may fail due to a known issue with parsing the XModel.
-Ignore any failures with that model at this time.

 Now that we can build and run the server, we will take a look at how to send requests to it using the Python API and link custom applications to Xilinx Inference Server using the C++ API.